SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 The first step is to define the model (definition) of an Inventory object.
 Since Thorntail uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

-Create a new Java class named `Inventory.java` in `com.redhat.coolstore.model` package with the following code, identical to the monolith code :
+Using the CodeReady Workspaces File Explorer interface, create a new file named `Inventory.java` in directory `modernize-apps/inventory/src/main/java/com/redhat/coolstore/model` for the Inventory Java class in package `com.redhat.coolstore.model` with the following code, identical to the monolith code:

 ~~~java
 package com.redhat.coolstore.model;